ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 npm install
 ```

-It can be already fired by typing `npm start`, but for the better developing experience we have to install some tool for the monitoring code changes.
+The server can be already fired by typing `npm start`, but for the better developing experience we really need to install some tool for the monitoring code changes.
 Without it the server has to be restarted manuallyeach time when the code was changed.
 There is [nodemon](https://github.com/remy/nodemon) that will restart automatically your node application.

 ```bash
 npm install -g nodemon